Privacy & Cookies Notice

-If you do not wish Intralinks to pass your personal data that is processed as a Data Controller to a third party who subsequently uses your data for its own purposes (such as one of our marketing partners), you can contact us via the details set out in Contact us below.
+If you do not wish Intralinks to pass your personal data that is processed by Intralinks as a Data Controller to a third party who subsequently uses your data for its own purposes (such as one of our marketing partners), you can make such request through the Individual Rights Manager button.

 Intralinks' liability for third parties

 If a third party providing services on Intralinks' behalf processes personal data from the EEA in a manner inconsistent with the Principles, Intralinks will be liable, unless we can prove that we are not responsible for the event giving rise to the damage.